-It takes courage to recognize when you need help and to take that first step to reach out for it.
-Maybe you've been struggling in a relationship, or consumed by irrational fears or a paralyzing depression.
+Maybe you've been struggling in a painful relationship or grieving over a lost one, consumed by irrational thoughts, or paralyzed by anxiety or depression.
 Or, maybe you just can't get out of your own way, and make your life work for you at all, and you're stuck.
 It's hard for friends and family to sometimes fully understand what it's like to live with tremendous emotional and psychological pain, let alone provide us with the objectivity we need to see the issues and challenges we're facing differently.
 It's even harder to find someone to help who won't just offer opinions but can provide you with the skills and tools you need to actually do something about it.

 As a practical, interactive, therapist, my treatment approach is simple, straight-forward, and focused on helping you to define the problem, identify solutions, and develop the tools you need to not only get "unstuck," but get back on the road to living a fulfilling life.